 During the government of Rosas, Mariquita Sánchez de Mendeville lived in exile in Montevideo.
 After the defeat of Rosas & returning to Buenos Aires, she worked tirelessly for the largest benefit organization in the city & even came to know President Sarmiento.
 Mariquita was always involved in politics.
 In fact, history credits her as being one of the first people to hear the Argentine national anthem written by Vicente López y Planes in 1813… performed at her home on Calle Florida.
 Mariquita passed away at the age of 82 in 1868.

 Someone else is buried in Recoleta Cemetery with Mariquita.
 With strong connections to France thanks to her last husband, she was named godmother of Isabelle Colonna-Walewski, granddaughter of Napoleón Bonaparte.
 Born in Buenos Aires in 1847, Isabel only lived 50 days.
-Latin on the tombstone sums up Mariquita’s life in two words: Charity.
-Loved.
+Latin on the tombstone sums up Mariquita’s life: “She loved charity.”

 Her crypt was declared a National Historic Monument in 1946.